 One-time payment: You may establish a one-time payment to any Payee located in the United States.

-If you have arranged for preauthorized recurring payments that will vary in amount, the biller will notify you of the amount to be deducted from your Payment Account ten calendar days before the payment date.
+If you have arranged for preauthorized recurring payments that will vary in amount, your biller is required to notify you of the amount to be deducted from your Payment Account ten calendar days before the payment date.

-When scheduling payments, you should select a payment date that is no later than the actual due date, unless the due date falls on a non-Business Day.
-If the actual due date falls on a non-Business Day, you must select a payment date that is at least one Business Day before the actual due date; Payment Instructions received on weekends or holidays will be considered received on the next Business Day.
-It is your responsibility to establish your payments in such a manner that your bills will be paid on time, and you are responsible for any late payment or finance charges that may be imposed as a result of your failure to transmit Payment Instructions in accordance with this Agreement.
+It is your responsibility to establish your payments in a manner that your bills will be paid on time, and you are responsible for any late payment or finance charges that may be imposed as a result of your failure to transmit Payment Instructions in accordance with this Agreement.

 Express delivery is $14.95 per payment.
 Express delivery is one of many options available to deliver a payment to a Payee and there may be alternate lower-fee or no-fee options available.